NetAppDocOps/.github/ISSUE_TEMPLATE/bug-regression.md

 ---
-name: Feature or enhancement
+name: Bug or regression
-about: Use this template for feature and enhanmcement issues.
+about: Use this template for bug and regression issues.
 ---

 ## Current state